Yoctol/bottender/docs/channel-messenger-handover-protocol.md

 - Thread control is taken from the app
 - App role is changed

-> - For more info, you can refer to Facebook's official doc, [messaging_handovers](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messaging_handovers)
+> - For more information, you can refer to Facebook's official doc, [messaging_handovers](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messaging_handovers)

 ### standby

 For bots using the handover protocol, this callback occurs when a message has been sent to your page, but your application is not the current thread owner.

-> - For more info, you can refer to Facebook's official doc, [standby](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/standby)
+> - For more information, you can refer to Facebook's official doc, [standby](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/standby)

 ### echo